 Can a Teenager Give a Baby Up for Adoption?

-If you’re considering adoption for your unplanned teenage pregnancy, you may not know a lot about it.
-You may be panicking, wondering if a teen can really give a baby up for adoption.
-A few questions may be running through your head:
+If you’re considering adoption for your unplanned teenage pregnancy, a few questions may be running through your head:

 - Do you have to be a certain age to give your baby up for adoption?